 This post discusses disability for Stiff Person Syndrome.
-If you or someone you care for has been assessed with Stiff Person Syndrome, read on for how SSA will evaluate your case.
+If you or someone you care for has been assessed with Stiff Person Syndrome, read on for how SSA will evaluate your claim for disability benefits.

 What is Stiff Person Syndrome (SPS)?

-Per NIH, SPS is a rare condition characterized by fluctuating muscle rigidity in the trunk and limbs and a heightened sensitivity to stimuli such as noise, touch, and emotional distress, which can set off muscle spasms.
+Per NIH , Stiff Person Syndrome (also known as Moersch-Woltman syndrome) is a rare neurological disorder characterized by fluctuating muscle rigidity in the trunk and limbs and a heightened sensitivity to stimuli such as noise, touch, and emotional distress, which can set off muscle spasms.

-In the beginning, the stiffness is intermittent but eventually the stiffness becomes chronic resulting in a stiff gait that favors one side.
-In addition to the legs, SPS can affect the shoulders, neck, hips and even the face or arms.
-Abnormal postures, often hunched over and stiffened, are characteristic of the disorder.
+In the beginning, the muscle stiffness is intermittent but eventually the stiffness becomes chronic resulting in a stiff gait that favors one side.
+In addition to the legs, Stiff Person Syndrome can affect the shoulders, neck, hips and even the face or arms.
+Abnormal posture, often hunched over and stiffened, are characteristic of the disorder.

-SPS can cause anxiety when faced with physical challenges and agoraphobia that makes leaving home difficult.
-The cause of SPS is unknown but is thought to be an autoimmune disorder.
-Unfortunately, SPS can progress to a severe hindrance to daily life.
+Stiff Person Syndrome can cause severe anxiety and agoraphobia which can prevent a patient from leaving home.
+The cause of SPS is unknown but is thought to be an autoimmune disease.
+Unfortunately, SPS symptoms can progress to a severe hindrance to daily life.

-There are variants of SPS such as Stiff Limp Syndrome, Jerking Stiff Person Syndrome, Progressive encephalomyelitis with rigidity and myoclonus (PERM) and Paraneoplastic-related Stiff-Person syndrome (Via NORD).
+There are variants of SPS such as Stiff Limp Syndrome, Jerking Stiff Person Syndrome, Progressive encephalomyelitis with rigidity and myoclonus (PERM) and Paraneoplastic SPS (Via NORD ).